 - Cool and serve: Allow muffins to cool in the pan for 5 minutes, then transfer to a wire rack and drizzle with the glaze.
 Enjoy!

-Troubleshooting and tips for the best lemon crumb muffins
+Tips for the best lemon glazed muffins

 Before you bust out your mixing bowls and crank up your oven, read the easy tips and tricks below to ensure your lemon muffins turn out perfectly moist and fluffy every single time!